17 Fun Reasons To Visit Oak Mountain State Park Outside Birmingham, Alabama

 The park is dog-friendly, but you must keep them on a leash at all times.
 Dogs are not allowed on the lake beaches.

 We visited the park in late May, and the weather was absolutely perfect.
 It was warm enough to wear shorts and be comfortable hiking the trails and camping, but not humid.

 We were also told by the locals that the fall months are incredible, with the foliage changing colors after September.

-Oak Mountain State Park has a lot to offer for everyone.
+Oak Mountain State Park has a lot to offer.
 From swimming, fishing, and hiking to horseback riding, biking, golfing, and more.
-The park is one of the best things to do near Birmingham in Alabama hill country!
+The park is one of the best things to do in Alabama near Birmingham, if you want to get outdoors.

 Always practice Leave No Trace.